Agile testing best practices – Gherkin-based BDD versus Visual ATDD

 Then Peter’s travel request is rejected with the reason « too expensive »

-The principle of the BDD Gherkin is to develop scenarios focused on an acceptance criteria and to produce the corresponding atomic automated code.
+The principle of BDD Gherkin is to develop scenarios focused on acceptance criteria.
+It aims to produce the corresponding atomic automated code.
 This BDD Gherkin scenario could be parameterized by a data table giving the different reasons for rejection.
 We won’t do this parametrization in this paper for concision reasons.

 Visual ATDD and BDD Gherkin are positioned at different levels in the Agile cycle of requirements clarification, as illustrated in the following figure: